NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 :code:`groups.tsv`: Contains *scaling* information.
 Reads are normalized to matching sample input read counts, and in each scaling group, the first sample is used as reference.
 This has two implications:

-1. Reference sample is normalized to 1x genome coverage.
+1. The reference sample is normalized to 1x genome coverage.
-2. Rest of samples values are directly comparable to the reference and across themselves.
+2. The rest of samples' values are directly comparable to the reference and across themselves.

-Additionally, we may have some spike-in data from another reference, so Minute allows to map to different references in the same run.
+Additionally, we may have some spike-in data from another reference, so ``minute`` allows to map to different references in the same run.
 So :code:`groups.tsv` has also attached the name of the reference to which we are mapping.

 .. code-block::